Harbour Publishing

 Harbour Publishing is a Canadian independent book publisher.

 The company was founded in 1974 by Howard and Mary White, and is based in Pender Harbour, a small town on British Columbia's Sunshine Coast.
 Harbour mainly publishes books on British Columbian history, culture, wildlife and environment.
-To date, Harbour has published over 600 titles.
+As of 2024, Harbour has published over 1000 titles.
 Harbour Publishing is the exclusive distributor for Nightwood Editions, Bluefield Books and Lost Moose Books.
 In 2013, the owners of Harbour acquired Douglas & McIntyre.